canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ### Branching

 Using the time machine analogy, **a branch is a separate timeline**.
 Chances in a timeline don’t interfere with changes other timelines.
 Timelines are called **branches**.
 By convention, the main timeline is called **master**.

+> Master/slave methaphor is discouraged these days.
+Starting from [Git 2.28](https://github.blog/2020-07-27-highlights-from-git-2-28/#introducing-init-defaultbranch), when you run `git init`, Git will look for the configuration value `init.defaultBranch` to replace the hard-coded name.
+>
+> For existing repositories, you can follow [this Scott Hanselman post](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) to rename master to main.
+>
+> Other alternatives for master are: main, primary or default.

 This is one the most awesome Git features.
 Git branches are lightweight and fast when compared to other VCS.